zulucmd/zulu/shell_completions.md

 ### Dependencies

-The bash completion script generated by Cobra requires the `bash_completion` package.
+The bash completion script generated by Zulu requires the `bash_completion` package.
 You should update the help text of your completion command to show how to install the `bash_completion` package ([Kubectl docs](https://kubernetes.io/docs/tasks/tools/install-kubectl/#enabling-shell-autocompletion))

 ### Aliases